astronomer/docs/software/role-permission-reference.md

 | Create, update, or delete a Workspace                                                                                                             |                   |                   | ✔️                |
 | Airflow [admin permissions](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html#admin) for all Deployments         |                   |                   | ✔️                |

-## Default role permissions
+## Default role permissions lists

-The following topics list the exact permission values that each role has by default.
-You can update these lists in your `config.yaml` file.
-Note that this list is also published in YAML form on the [Astronomer documentation repository](https://github.com/astronomer/docs/blob/main/software_configs/0.33/default.yaml).
+The following topics list the permission values that each role has by default as defined in the Astronomer Helm chart.
+You can update these permissions in your `config.yaml` file if you want to change the permissions that each role has.
+See [Customize role permissions](manage-platform-users.md#customize-role-permissions).

+Note that these lists are also published in YAML form on the [Astronomer documentation repository](https://github.com/astronomer/docs/blob/main/software_configs/0.33/default.yaml).

 ### System Viewer